Major boost for Mat North

 Mashudu Netsianda, Senior Reporter

-The development of the SEZ, which will be spearheaded by the Zimbabwe Development Agency would be done in phases.
+The development of the SEZ, which will be spearheaded by the Zimbabwe Development Agency will be done in phases.

 The approach includes the integration of the natural environment, current ecotourism activities and requirements relating to the World Heritage Status while enhancing and diversifying the tourism products on offer and integrating tourism with other hinterland economies like mining and irrigation in Binga and Hwange districts.